Address: Grota-Roweckiego Street 4/5/18, 98-355 Działoszyn, Poland

 RIGHT TO REVOKE CONSENT

-Where personal data are processed on the basis of the consent of the data subject, the data subject may revoke their consent at any time, whereby the revocation of consent shall be without prejudice to the legal compliance of the processing carried out before the revocation on the basis of such a consent.
+Where personal data are processed on the basis of the consent of the data subject, the data subjects may revoke their consent at any time, whereby the revocation of consent shall be without prejudice to the legal compliance of the processing carried out before the revocation on the basis of such a consent.

 INFORMATION ABOUT THE REQUIREMENT TO PROVIDE PERSONAL DATA AND THE VOLUNTARY NATURE OF THEIR PROVISION, AND THE CONSEQUENCES OF FAILURE TO PROVIDE DATA